Evidence

 Frequently asked questions

 May I participate in the class, raise my hand to ask or answer a question?
-It is not permitted.
+Observers are not permitted to raise their hands, answer questions, or participate in class discussion.

 Is there a cap on the number of guests who can observe per class?
-No, except the limit of the classroom.
+There is no cap on the number of observers per class.

 Are there test days that the class will not be open for observations?
-Yes, MARCH 12 is the midterm.
+Observations are not available on exam or midterm days (October 8, October 13, and December 3).

 Room #:1|202